saquantum/tools/w1_ssh.md

 ## Package managers

-Linux has had package managers and repositories since the days when it was distributed on floppy disks.
-A repository is a collection of software that you can install, and can be hosted anywhere - floppy disk, CD-ROM, DVD or nowadays on the internet.
-A package manager is software that installs packages from a repository - so far, this sounds just like an *app store* but a package manager can do more.
-For one thing, you can ask to install different versions of a particular package if you need to.
-But the main point of a package manager is that packages can have dependencies on other packages, and when you install one then it installs the dependencies automatically.

 ```
 sudo apt install PACKAGE
 ```

 - `sudo` (superuser do) allows you to run a command as root, also known as the administrator or superuser.
-Depending on how your system is configured, this might be not allowed at all (you can't do it on the lab machines), or require a password, but on the Vagrant box you're using you are allowed to do this.
 It is good practice to use sudo for system adminstration instead of logging in as root directly, but if you ever really need a root shell then `sudo bash` gets you one - with `#` instead of `$` as prompt to warn you that you are working as root.
 - `apt` is the Debian package manager.
 - `install PACKAGE` adds a package, which means download and install it and all its dependencies.